ioannis-thyris/city-autocomplete/readme.md

 ### 4. Run Docker Compose

-Open a command prompt and navigate to the folder containing the files of the repository that you downloaded earlier.
+Open a command prompt and navigate to the folder containing the files of the repository that you extracted earlier.
 Use the following command:

 ```
 cd <folder path>